 Figure 7.
 Graph showing that the particle contains a significant enhancement of Nd-L and Pr-L compared with the average material

 As shown in Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
 The Fe-K contribution was observed to decrease while the Nd-L and Pr-L contributions were found to increase within the particle.

 By contrast, it is also possible to define a sub-volume within the data set.
 Figure 9 shows the selection and orientation of a cylindrical volume.
 A 1D composition profile as shown in Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
-The same elements are segregated as before, and sharpness of the interface between the matrix and the particle was observed.
+The same elements are segregated as before, and the sharpness of the interface between the matrix and the particle was observed.

 Figure 8.
 Cumulative proxigram created around particle 2

 Figure 9.
-Cylindrical volume of a defined sub-volume within the data set
+The cylindrical volume of a defined sub-volume within the data set

 Figure 10.
 1D composition profile derived from slices

-Recent advancements in the quality and speed of EDS hardware has paved the way for 3D analysis of material, providing insights on microstructures and material properties.
+Recent advancements in the quality and speed of EDS hardware has paved the way for 3D analysis of the material, providing insights on microstructures and material properties.
 TEAM™ 3D IQ enables complete quantification of 3D renderings adding another dimension to the existing knowledge on material properties.